learn-co-students/sf-web-102819/42-react-authentication/README.md

     - 'stay signed in'
     - XSS

-## User Experience
+### User Experience

-### Logout
+#### Logout

 - Button in navbar
-- clear localStorage
+- Clear localStorage
-- update the state so that it reflects that we are logged out
+- Update the state so that it reflects that we are logged out

-### Sign up / Login
+#### Sign up / Login

-- error messages for invalid email / password, failed token
+- Error messages for invalid email / password, failed token
 - Redirect on login

-## In Rails
+### In Rails with JWT Gem

-**JWT Gem**

 1. Sign a JWT token in Rails
   -> encode some data
 2. Send it to react app (when the react app sends the username and password)
 3. React app sends it back (store it, send it with the request)
 4. Rails checks validity
   -> because of JWT, we can trust that Rails app originally created the data

 - In summary:
   - Rails has a secret key